Improving Focus and Minimizing Distractions

 The screenshot above shows our time spent on messaging in blue.
 We can see how we spend time in Slack intermittently through out each session.
 Granted, we do not know if this is required collaborative communication, but the user will often times know when this is the case.

-To enable this view, simply click on the "eye" icon for any particular category in the "Category Breakdown" section of your dashboard.
+To enable this view, simply click on the "eye" icon for any particular category in the "Categories" section of your dashboard.

 When enabled, you can hover over the individual vertical bars to see what apps and websites where causing the distraction as well.